github-education-resources/memebot_discord/README.md

 ### Step 6: Run your application

 Once the bot is added it will appear on your Discord server in offline mode.
-You can now run the code in the repository to activate your bot.

-run the command `npm start` to run this project.
+You can now run the code in the repository using the command line by typing the command `npm start`.